 In each of the four examples below we define

 where $\eta_t$ is one of the models studied earlier, with an initial condition and $\epsilon$ dependent parameters which we will specify.
 The point process $X^{(\epsilon)}_t$ will be a Pfaffian point process on $\epsilon \Z$ with a kernel $\K^{(\epsilon)}_t$.
 The diffusive scaling above is chosen so that an isolated non-interacting particle will converge to a Brownian motion.
-The entries of $\K^{(\epsilon)}_t$ are in terms of a scalar function $K^{(\epsilon)}_t(y,z)$ that will solve a lattice PDE that naturally scales to a continuum PDE.
-This will allow us to show the convergence of associated Point processes.
 We claim convergence of the particle system only at a fixed time.
 Indeed, for all $t \geq 0$, in each of the examples (a),(b),(c) below we claim $X_t^{(\epsilon)} \to X^{(c)}_t$ in distribution, on the space of locally finite point measures on $\R$ with the topology of vague convergence (for the final example (d) we restrict to a region away from the origin).
 Moreover the limit $X^{(c)}_t$ is a simple point process and a Pfaffian point process on $\R$.
 In our examples we can often solve explicitly for the limiting kernel $\K^{(c)}_t(x,y)$.

-The proof of the convergence $X^{(\epsilon)}_t \to X_t$ follows from the suitable convergence of the scalar functions $K^{(\epsilon)}_t(y,z)$ and their discrete derivatives to the analogous solutions of a continuum PDE, plugging in to the kernel convergence lemma from \cite{GPTZ:15}.
-However we omit the details verifying the conditions of this lemma.
+The entries of $\K^{(\epsilon)}_t$ are in terms of a scalar function $K^{(\epsilon)}_t(y,z)$ that will solve a lattice PDE that naturally scales to a continuum PDE.
+The proof of the convergence $X^{(\epsilon)}_t \to X_t$ follows from the suitable convergence of $K^{(\epsilon)}_t(y,z)$ and their discrete derivatives to the analogous solutions of a continuum PDE, by plugging in to the kernel convergence Lemma 9 from \cite{GPTZ:15}.
+However we omit the details verifying all the conditions of this lemma.

 \textbf{(a) Annihilating model with constant pairwise immigration.}